John Schlesinger: Career

-Later life and death
+Later years and death

 In 1991, Schlesinger made a brief return to acting, portraying the gay character 'Derek' in the TV adaptation of The Lost Language of Cranes for the BBC.
 Schlesinger had himself come out during the making of Midnight Cowboy.

 Schlesinger was appointed Commander of the Order of the British Empire (CBE) in the 1970 Birthday Honours for services to film.
 Maintaining a flat in London and house at Palm Springs, California Schlesinger had a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him in January 2003, which was his final public appearance.

 Schlesinger underwent a quadruple heart bypass in 1998, before suffering a stroke on New Year's Day 2001, which substantially diminished his faculties.
-He died at Desert Regional Medical Center in Palm Springs on the morning of 25 July 2003, at the age of 77.
+He died at Desert Regional Medical Center in Palm Springs on the morning of 25 July 2003, aged 77.

-Schlesinger was survived by his partner of over 30 years, photographer Michael Childers.
 A memorial service was held on 30 September 2003.
-He was cremated, with most of his ashes interred next to his parents, and the remainder left to be interred with Childers.
+He was cremated, with most of his ashes interred next to his parents and the remainder left to be interred with Childers.